 Look at using an energy company that supports and uses a renewable energy source.

 Recycle your magazines

-Receptions areas go through a lot of magazines, allow these magazines to have a second lease on life.
-Donate them to a hospital, women’s refuge, plunket or other community service.
+Reception areas go through a lot of magazines, allowing these magazines to have a second lease on life.
+Donate them to a hospital, women’s refuge, plunket or another community service.

 Generate your own healthy oxygen

 Use leftover product containers as plant holders to generate oxygen.
 Even better grow your own mint or lemon verbena to put in client water.
 Or how about lavender to scent your clinic naturally.